deephaven/vscode-deephaven/README.md

 The `vscode-deephaven` extension comes with some predefined `python` snippets.
 These insert pre-defined code snippets into an editor.
 To use, simply type `ui` to see available snippets.

 ![Code Snippets](docs/code-snippets.png)

-## Testing

-Integration testing is performed using the `wdio-vscode-service` https://webdriver.io/docs/extension-testing/vscode-extensions.